 There are X-Factor counters, of course.
 Madden NFL 20 is turning into a chess game of sorts, so putting pressure on a quarterback like Mahomes in the game will prevent him from getting into the zone and executing Superstar X-Factor moves like Bazooka.
 New mechanics like pump fake and the ability to cancel throws is really changing the game and mixing things up.

 Playbooks are getting reworked in meaningful ways.
 There are new run pass options – 220 RPOs to be exact – being added to the game, as well as unique formations.
 Signature animations are coming to players and teams, and so are popular new plays like the renowned trick play Philly Special that was pulled off by the Philadelphia Eagles in the last football season.
 Best of all, as the real-life season is happening, your team's Madden 20 playbook can change.

 - What is it?
 The latest entry in EA Sports’ long-running football simulation series

 - What can I play it on?
-Again, no official word from EA yet, but we would expect it to be playable on PS4, Xbox One and PC
+PS4, Xbox One and PC

 Madden NFL 20 release date and special editions

-Madden NFL 20 will officially be released on August 2, 2019, and will retail for $59.
-Pre-ordering will grant buyers five Gold Team Fantasy Packs as well as their pick of one out of 32 Core Elite Players from your favorite NFL team.
+Madden NFL 20 was released on August 2, 2019, retailing for $59.
+Pre-ordering granted buyers five Gold Team Fantasy Packs as well as their pick of one out of 32 Core Elite Players from your favorite NFL team.